lsdcapital/lnd-scb-backup/README.md

 See the offical [LND Recovery Guide](https://github.com/lightningnetwork/lnd/blob/master/docs/recovery.md) here.

 LND safely writes a SCB for us, which we need to backup.
 Alex Bosworth made a great [LND SCB backup](https://gist.github.com/alexbosworth/2c5e185aedbdac45a03655b709e255a3) script which used inotify-tools to watch for an update.
+If you are running LND in a VM this is a great option.

 I wanted to run my node on Kubernetes (GKE) and ensure I had a backup of the channel file and inotify under K8 isnt a good solution.